James Boleyn

 Sir James Boleyn (died 1561) was a courtier in the reign of Henry VIII of England and chancellor of the household of his niece, Anne Boleyn, the second wife of Henry VIII.
-He was thus the grand-uncle of Elizabeth I. James was the son of Sir William Boleyn and his wife, Lady Margaret Butler.
+He was thus the grand-uncle of Elizabeth I. James was the son of Sir William Boleyn and his wife, Margaret Butler.
 His eldest brother was Thomas Boleyn, 1st Earl of Wiltshire.

 Career

 He was knighted in 1520 for reasons unknown.
 In 1529, he sat for Norfolk in the Reformation parliament.
 He was a Knight of the Body by 1533.
 This position did not involve regular attendance at court and was "largely honorific".